katanaml/sparrow/sparrow-ml/llm/README.md

 ./sparrow.sh ingest LlamaIndex
 ```

-6. Run the script, to process data with LLM RAG and return the answer:
+6. Run the script, to process data with LLM RAG and return the answer.
+By default, it will use LlamaIndex plugin.
+You can specify other plugins (see ingest example), such as Haystack:

 ```
 ./sparrow.sh "invoice_number, invoice_date, client_name, client_address, client_tax_id, seller_name, seller_address,